 The startup Epharmix is on a mission to decrease hospitalization and mortality rates through greater patient-provider engagement, one text message at a time.

-The St. Louis-based startups builds automated text and phone call-based communication tools that keep chronically ill or high-risk patients in touch with their care providers between appointments.
+This St. Louis-based startup builds automated text and phone call-based communication tools that keep chronically ill or high-risk patients in touch with their care providers between appointments.
 This allows providers to better monitor their patients and conduct condition-specific interventions.

 Together with Avik Som, Joe Macdonald, and Evan Huang, Blake Marggraff founded Epharmix in 2015.
 Three years later, the startup has expanded their team to 12 full-time employees and more than 100 active research collaborators, most of whom are also based in St. Louis.